-In an emergency you must call 999.
+In an emergency call 999

 How we will respond

-It is possible to report anti-social behaviour anonymously and we can act as a witness on your behalf.
+We can act as a witness on your behalf.

 Acceptable behaviour agreements (ABAs)

 Deterrents for anti-social behaviour

 A court may give a civil injunction or the local authority may issue a CPN if it gets reports of persistent anti-social behaviour.

 The community trigger gives victims of anti-social behaviour the opportunity to request a review of their case.

 This is not to be used for complaints about how the enforcement team have handled your issue.
-Any specific complaints regarding any council officials can be sent to Corporate Complaints.